mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 ## Disclaimer

 This project deals with sensitive information, such as AWS access keys and database credentials.
 Take extra precautions to secure this data and avoid sharing it with unauthorized parties.
 Always follow best security practices when working with cloud resources.
-USE THIS PROJECT AT YOUR OWN RISK.
-THE AUTHOR ASSUMES NO RESPONSIBILITY OR LIABILITY FOR ANY DAMAGES OR LOSSES CAUSED BY USING THIS PROJECT.